Vighaneshs/hackathon_proj_backend/README.md

 # Flask Backend with Anthropic Integration

-A Flask backend API that takes string input and sends it to Anthropic's Claude API for processing.
+A Flask backend API that accepts PDF files and sends them to Anthropic's Claude API for processing and grading assignments.

 ## Features

-- RESTful API endpoint for sending messages to Claude
+- RESTful API endpoint for uploading PDF files and sending them to Claude
+- PDF text extraction and processing
 - Error handling for various API scenarios
 - CORS enabled for frontend integration
 - Health check endpoint
 - Environment variable configuration
+- File upload validation and security

 ## Setup